grumat/glossy-msp430/README.md

 The following specifications where added or changed to accomplish the MSP430 version:
 - JTAG pin-outs using TI 14-pin standard.
 - Instead of SWD, the MSP430 uses the Spy-Bi-Wire as a two wire protocol.
 - The **TRACESWO** is not present on a MSP430 MCU.
-- Programmable variable JTAG transfer speed.
+- Variable JTAG transfer speed.
+- Control of supply voltage, like on the MSP430-FET.

 Summarizing, these are the features:
-- Targets almost 500 parts from the MSP430 families: MSP430F1xx,
+- Identifies almost 500 parts from the MSP430 families: MSP430F1xx,
-MSP430F2xx, MSP430Gxxx, MSP430F4xx, MSP430F5xx, MSP430FRxxx. (completed)
+MSP430F2xx, MSP430Gxxx, MSP430F4xx, MSP430F5xx, MSP430FRxxx. [completed]
-- Connects to the target processor using the JTAG interfaces. (completed)
+- Connects to the target processor using the JTAG interfaces. [completed]
 - Connects to the target processor using the Spy-Bi-Wire (SBW) interfaces.
-(TBD)
+[TBD]
-- Provides full debugging functionality, including: flash memory breakpoints, memory and register examination, flash memory programming, etc. (partially functional)
+- Provides full debugging functionality, including: flash memory breakpoints, memory and register examination, flash memory programming, etc. [partially functional]
-- Interface to the host computer is a standard USB CDC ACM device (virtual serial port), which does not require special drivers on Windows, Linux or OS X. (TBD)
+- Interface to the host computer is a standard USB CDC ACM device (virtual serial port), which does not require special drivers on Windows, Linux or OS X. [TBD]
 - Implements the GDB extended remote debugging protocol for seamless integration with the GNU debugger and other GNU development tools.
-(almost complete)
+[almost complete]
+- Implement an asynchronous design of the JTAG protocol, for implementations using DMA (like SPI, JTAG receives while it sends data; but not all commands requires a response; very bad for synchronous accesses) [TBD]
 - Implements USB DFU class for easy firmware upgrade as updates become available.
-(TBD)
+[TBD]
 - Works with Windows, Linux and Mac environments.
+[TBD]

 With the gdb partnership, the *Glossy MSP430* allows you to: